-Outside of the universities and colleges, sports history is finding a ready outlet in the growing number of museums and sporting 'halls of fame' that are being established.
+Outside the universities and colleges, sports history is finding a ready outlet in the growing number of museums and sporting 'halls of fame' that are being established.
 Also important in promoting interest in sporting history and heritage has been the engagement of the media with the subject.
-In Britain, for example, the BBC has produced landmark television histories of football (The People's Game) and rugby union (The Union Game).
-Sports-specific programmes, such as Trans World Sport, now regularly incorporate a history feature in their weekly output.
+In Britain, for example, the BBC has produced landmark television histories of football ('The People's Game') and rugby union ('The Union Game').
+Sports-specific programmes, such as 'TransWorld Sport', now regularly incorporate a history feature in their weekly output.

-See also: archives, museums, sports history associations
+See also: archives, museums, sporting associations

-Further reading: Baker (1982), Guttman (1978), Holt (1989), Kyle and Starks (1990), Mason (1989), Vamplew and Stoddart (1994)
+Further reading: Booth (2005) Guttmann (2004), Holt (1989), Kyle and Storks (1990), Mason (1989)